Distributional Reinforcement Learning with Regularized Wasserstein Loss: Preliminary Knowledge

+\textbf{Optimal Transport~(OT) and Wasserstein / Earth Mover's Distance.} The optimal transport~(OT) metric $W_c$ defines a powerful geometry to compare two probability measures $(\mu, \nu)$, i.e., $W_c = \inf _{\Pi \in \mathbf{\Pi}(\mu, \nu)} \int c(x, y) \mathrm{d} \Pi(x, y)$, where $c$ is the cost function, $\Pi$ is the joint distribution with marginals $(\mu, \nu)$, and the minimizer $\Pi^*$ is called the \textit{optimal transport plan} or \textit{optimal coupling}.
+The $p$-Wasserstein distance $W_p =(\inf _{\Pi \in \mathbf{\Pi}(\mu, \nu)} \int \Vert x - y \Vert^p \mathrm{d} \Pi(x, y))^{1/p} $ is a special case of optimal transport with the Euclidean norm as the cost function.
+Relative to conventional divergences, including Hellinger, total variation or Kullback-Leibler divergences, the formulation of OT and Wasserstein distance inherently integrates the spatial or geometric relationships between data points and allows them to recover the full support of measures.
+This theoretical advantage comes, however, with a heavy computational price tag, especially in the high-dimensional space.
+Specifically, finding the optimal transport plan amounts to solving a linear program and the cost scales at least in $\mathcal{O}(d^3 \log(d))$ when comparing two histograms of dimension $d$~\cite{cuturi2013sinkhorn}.

-where $k(\cdot, \cdot)$ is a continuous kernel on $\mathcal{X}$.
-In particular, if $k$ is a trivial kernel, MMD degenerates to energy distance.
-Mathematically, the ``flat'' geometry that MMDs induce on the space of probability measures does not faithfully lift the ground distance~\cite{feydy2019interpolating}, but MMD is cheaper to compute than OT and has a smaller sample complexity, i.e., approximating the distance with samples of measures~\cite{genevay2019sample}.
-We provide the introduction of more distribution divergences in Appendix~\ref{appendix:distance}.
+\textbf{Maximum Mean Discrepancy~\cite{gretton2006kernel}.} Define two random variables $X$ and $Y$.
+The squared Maximum Mean Discrepancy~(MMD) $\text{MMD}^2_k$ with the kernel $k$ is formulated as $\text{MMD}^2_k =\mathbb{E}\left[k\left(X, X^{\prime}\right)\right] + \mathbb{E}\left[k\left(Y, Y^{\prime}\right)\right]-2 \mathbb{E}\left[k(X, Y)\right]$, where $k(\cdot, \cdot)$ is a continuous kernel and $X^\prime$ (resp. $Y^\prime$) is a random variable independent of $X$ (resp. $Y$).
+Mathematically, the ``flat'' geometry that MMD induces on the space of probability measures does not faithfully lift the ground distance~\cite{feydy2019interpolating}, potentially inferior to OT when comparing two complicated distributions.
+However, MMD is cheaper to compute than OT with a smaller \textit{sample complexity}, i.e., the number of samples for measures to approximate the true distance~\cite{genevay2019sample}.
+We provide more details of various distribution divergences as well as their existing contraction properties in distributional RL in Appendix~\ref{appendix:distance}.

+\textbf{Notations.} We constantly use the \textit{unrectified kernel} $k_\alpha=-\Vert x-y \Vert^\alpha$ in our algorithm analysis.
+With a slight abuse of notation, we also use $Z_\theta$ to denote $\theta$ parameterized return distribution.